Skip to main content

 Usage

-• Link text used to trigger the help drawer should be specific and descriptive.
+• Link text used to trigger the Drawer should be specific and descriptive.

 • Drawer content area should include a close button clearly at the top.